-When you start a new business, there is a good chance you will have to register your company to acquire a business license and other necessary permits for operation.
-The industry and location you operate within will determine which licenses and permits you need.
+When you start a new business, there’s a good chance you’ll have to register your company to acquire a business license and other necessary operational permits.
+Your business location and industry will determine which licenses and permits you need.

 What is a business license?

-A business license is the legal registration of your company that permits you to operate within your industry and jurisdiction.
-Small businesses are legally required by federal and local governments to acquire the applicable business licenses before providing goods or services.
+A business license is your company’s legal registration that permits you to operate within your industry and jurisdiction.
+Small businesses are legally required by federal, state and local governments to acquire the applicable business licenses before providing goods or services.

 “Filing requirements change depending on the type of business, and businesses like restaurants and day care facilities require additional business licenses,” said Kelly DuFord Williams, founder and managing partner of Slate Law Group.
 “It is paramount that anyone interested in starting a business understands what licenses they are required to carry before inception.
 Furthermore, it is advised to seek counsel to ensure proper adherence to local rules.”